-The future land use framework proposes five categories: Town Center (TC), Commercial Mixed-Use (CMX), General Mixed-Use (GMU), Office, Service and Technology (OST), and Public/Quasi Public.
+The future land use framework proposes five new categories: Town Center (TC), Commercial Mixed-Use (CMX), General Mixed-Use (GMU), Office, Service and Technology (OST), and Public/ Quasi Public.
 A description of each new land use group, their regulated land uses, and distinguishing characteristics can be found on the following pages.
+As such, these new land use groups entail both the removal and consolidation of other land use zones.